huggingface/blog/fast-mac-diffusion.md

 ## What exactly is Diffusers for Mac anyway?

-The Diffusers app is the Mac counterpart to our [`diffusers` 🧨 library](https://github.com/huggingface/diffusers).
+The Diffusers app ([App Store](https://apps.apple.com/app/diffusers/id1666309574), [source code](https://github.com/huggingface/swift-coreml-diffusers)) is the Mac counterpart to our [`diffusers` 🧨 library](https://github.com/huggingface/diffusers).
 This library is written in Python with PyTorch, and uses a modular design to train and run diffusion models. `diffusers` supports many different models and tasks, is highly configurable and very well optimized.
 It runs on Mac, too, using PyTorch's [`mps` accelerator](https://huggingface.co/docs/diffusers/optimization/mps), which is an alternative to `cuda` on Apple Silicon.

 Why would you want to run a native Mac app then?
 There are many reasons:
 - It uses Core ML models, instead of the original PyTorch ones.
-This is important because they allow for [additional optimizations](link to apple's post on transformers/diffusers) relevant to the specifics of Apple hardware, and because Core ML models can run on all the compute devices in your system: the CPU, the GPU and the Neural Engine, _at once_ – the system will decide what portions of your model to run on each device to make it as fast as possible.
+This is important because they allow for [additional optimizations](link to apple's post on transformers/diffusers) relevant to the specifics of Apple hardware, and because Core ML models can run on all the compute devices in your system: the CPU, the GPU and the Neural Engine, _at once_ – the Core ML framework will decide what portions of your model to run on each device to make it as fast as possible.
 PyTorch's `mps` device cannot use the Neural Engine.
 - It's a Mac app!
-We try to follow Apple's design language and guidelines so you'll be comfortable using it.
+We try to follow Apple's design language and guidelines so it feels at home in your Mac.
 No need to use the command line, create virtual environments or fix dependencies.
 - It's local, and private.
 You don't need credits for online services and won't experience long queues – just generate all the images you want and use them for fun or work.
 Privacy is guaranteed: your prompts and images are yours to use, and will never leave your computer (unless you choose to share them).
-- [It's open source](https://github.com/huggingface/swift-coreml-diffusers), and it uses the latest languages and technologies for Mac and iOS development.
-If you are technically inclined, you can use Xcode to extend our Swift code as you like.
-We welcome your contributions, too!
+- [It's open source](https://github.com/huggingface/swift-coreml-diffusers), and it uses Swift, Swift UI and the latest languages and technologies for Mac and iOS development.
+If you are technically inclined, you can use Xcode to extend the code as you like.
+We welcome your contributions, too! **TODO**: Link to "good first issues".

-## Performance Improvements
+## Performance Benchmarks

 **TL;DR:** Generation is up to **twice as fast** on Diffusers 1.1, depending on the computer you use.
 Benchmark and details follow.